 How Does Spinal Decompression Work?

-Spinal decompression is a form of traction whereby the patient lays on a two-part decompression table and his legs are strapped to the bottom while his upper body is strapped to the top of the table.
+Spinal decompression is a form of traction whereby the patient lays on a two-part decompression table, and the legs are strapped to the bottom while the upper body is strapped to the top of the table.
 The top and bottom of the table move in opposing directions.
 The doctor will start the first session with a low level of stretch and work to higher levels as the patient progresses over multiple sessions.
-During the session the table will stretch the patient then relax and continue to repeat this movement for the desired session length, very often twenty minutes.
+During the session, the table will stretch the patient and then relax and repeat this movement for the desired session length, often twenty minutes.
 Depending on the severity of the injury, the patient’s legs may be elevated at the knee.
 When the pain level is very high, the raising of the knees may be delayed until later sessions.

 This treatment option is highly effective.
 If you are experiencing back or hip pain, come in for a free consultation and let Dr. Koenig and his team help you find the best way to relieve your pain.